nuvla/deployment-k8s/prod/README.md

 not planned to be used.

 To achieve that
-1. skip deployment defined in `03-kafka`,
+1. skip deployment defined in [03-kafka](03-kafka),
 2. in [04-core/values.yaml](04-core/values.yaml) set
    `KAFKA_PRODUCER_INIT` to `no`.

+### Persistence

+By default, deployments of Elasticsearch, Zookeeper, and Kafka use `longhorn` as storage class.
+The value can be updated in the corresponding `values.yaml` files of the deployments to match your environment.

 ## Capacity planning